Map 2 — San Francisco Southern Waterfront

 Before heading to the tip of the heron’s beak or continuing around to India Basin Shoreline Park, be sure to stop at the Eco Center — San Francisco’s only 100% off-the-grid building.

 India Basin Shoreline Park is also a potential Water Trail site, and non-motorized craft can be launched from shore.
+Stop by the 900 Innes Park, part of the in-progress India Basin Waterfront Park.

 Moving south, the long-shuttered Hunter’s Point Naval Shipyard awaits redevelopment.
 Once complete, the Shipyard will feature mixed-use development, new neighborhoods and open space, and over 4 miles of new shoreline Bay Trail.